-On slightly more positive note, you know you’re doing something right if your competition see value in your employees, however we’re seeing businesses spend more and more time, resources and money on retaining talent.
+On a slightly more positive note, you know you’re doing something right if your competition sees value in your employees.
+However, we’re seeing businesses spend more and more time, resources and money to retain top tech talent.

-Here at Peaple Talent, we’ve drawn up 5 key factors that will serve as a guide for hiring managers when looking to develop a culture of growth.
+Here at Peaple Talent, we’ve drawn up 5 key factors that will serve as a guide for hiring managers to retain top tech talent and develop a culture of growth.

 1. Identify Top Performers

 Your competition is only interested in your top-performing employees, there are a number of ways to determine who they are in your teams.

 Start by finding a way to measure your employees’ performance so you can set goals and expectations.
 This is especially helpful for new employees.
 These metrics will help you give your employees clear direction and ensure their work stays on track.